Foldr can operate as a SAML single sign-on Identity Provider (IdP) or Service Provider (SP)

 16. Browse and select the users that you wish to use the SSO integration.
 Finally click SELECT to confirm.

 The SSO integration is now complete.
-A user browsing to the Foldr URL should be automatically redirected to Microsoft’s sign-in page.
-After signing into Microsoft / Office 365 they should be automatically redirected to Foldr and presented with their storage locations in the interface.
+A user browsing to the Foldr URL should be automatically redirected to Microsoft’s sign-in page after providing their username.
+After signing into Microsoft Online / Office 365 the user should be automatically redirected to Foldr and presented with their storage locations in the interface.
 If the user is new / unknown to the Foldr server, they will be prompted to provide their Active Directory password – if that option has been enabled and SMB shares are being presented.

 Note – Unlike AD FS based SSO, there is currently no support for SAML sign-out, so users will need to ensure they sign out from Microsoft Office 365 first and then Foldr, to be fully signed out of the Foldr app.